jopemachine-playground/code-replacer/README.md

 This program still appears to contain a lot of bugs.

-Bug reports are always welcome!
+Bug reports are always welcome